Dpi-001/Numerical-Mehod-Class-Material/README.md

-# C NM
+# NM
-C code of numerical metod only
+C code of numerical method only